babymechanic/typescript-toolbox/README.md

 #### chain

-Use this when you are dealing with a sequence of calls which results in distributed unions.
+Use this when you are dealing with a sequence of calls which results in discriminated unions.
 Instead of you having to define a guard clause after each call you can define a one time type assert.

 ```typescript